 - Add cytokines to help grow healthy, new stem cells

-Once they grow the desired amount of new stem cells, they are given back to me via IV.
-The new cells begin to repair damage, and help my body fight the infections.
+Once they grow the desired amount of new stem cells, they are given back to me via a injection.
+The new cells begin to repair damage and help my body fight the infections.
 I was curious how this process didn’t re-infect people, since Lyme and co-infections live in the blood.
 He said stem cells can’t be infected.
-I checked this with my doctor and he agreed it would be unlikely that stem cells are infected because they are “brand new” cells.
+I checked this with my Lyme ND and he agreed it would be unlikely that stem cells are infected because they are “brand new” cells.

 I asked about their success rate, and Philip said in the last nine years, they’ve treated about 78 patients for Lyme and co-infections.
 All but four were successful at getting rid of everything.
 He said those four didn’t take his recommendations for other health issues he suggested they address.
 He also said there is very little risk with these treatments, and one “risk” is that it doesn’t work.